 GCC version 5, 6 or 8 (other GCC versions are supported by gcovr,

-but will cause spurious test failures),
+but will cause spurious test failures) or clang version 10,

 Please make sure that the tools are in the system

 On Windows, you will need to install a GCC toolchain as the